Javier Tebas: Controversies

-During his tenure, Tebas has said that Spanish league matches could be held outside of Spain, following the path of leagues such as the NBA in playing regular season matches abroad.
-The plans are to hold one match per season outside of Spain and Tebas has said that El Clásico would not be one of the matches selected, LaLiga’s attempts to organise and hold a match in Miami have so far been stopped by the Spanish Football Federation (RFEF), who are against it.
+During his tenure, Tebas has said that Spanish league matches could be held outside of Spain in places such as the United States, following the path of leagues such as the US-based National Football League, National Basketball Association, Major League Baseball, and National Hockey League in playing regular season matches abroad.
+The plans are to hold one match per season outside of Spain, and Tebas has said that El Clásico would not be one of the matches selected.
+La Liga's attempts to organize and hold a match in Miami have so far been stopped by the Spanish Football Federation (RFEF), who are against it.
+The La Liga match in Miami due to take place on December 20, 2025 was cancelled on October 22, 2025 after backlash from players and several La Liga clubs.

-He has also said that if the Catalonia region became independent from Spain, then its football teams, including FC Barcelona and RCD Espanyol, would not be allowed to compete in the Spanish football leagues.
+He has also said that if the Catalonia region became independent from Spain, then its football teams, including Barcelona and Espanyol, would not be allowed to compete in the Spanish football leagues.

-In January 2019, Tebas announced his support for the Far right nationalist Vox party.
-Saying "They seem good to me", Tebas said on Cadena Cope.
-"I've been saying it for a while.
-Spain needed an alternative like Vox.
-You have to respect the 400,000 people that have voted for them in Andalucia.
-If they stay on this line then I will vote for Vox."
-In the 2019 Spanish general election, Vox obtained 4 million votes and 52 seats, becoming the third-largest political presence and ceasing to be a minor political party in Spain.

 Tebas was critical of former UEFA acting president Ángel María Villar, who also headed the Royal Spanish Football Federation for many years.
 In 2017, Villar was arrested and jailed on corruption charges.
 Tebas has also been critical of FIFA, saying that they need an overhaul of personnel in order to regain the trust of the footballing community.
-Tebas blamed FIFA for contract information leaks by the Football Leaks website about contract details of La Liga players.
+Tebas has publicly criticized FIFA, alleging that it was responsible for contract information leaks from the Football Leaks website.

-Tebas has led opposition to the European Super League or any UEFA plan to establish a system of semi-closed European competitions that gives more power to big clubs at the cost of medium and small clubs.
-His reasoning is that these proposals would mean the end of football as we know it today and would be very harmful to national leagues and clubs, as well as fans, who could see their local clubs disappear.
+Tebas has opposed the European Super League, arguing that it would disproportionately benefit larger clubs while reducing opportunities for smaller teams.
+His reasoning is that these proposals would mean the end of football "as we know it today" and would be very harmful to national leagues and clubs, as well as fans, who could see their local clubs disappear.

-Tebas also argues that the plans would be damaging to the big clubs and organisers of these proposed ‘superleagues’.
-Tebas claims that although the plans may appear lucrative for this small group of clubs, in the long run fans would lose interest and the clubs would lose income.
+Tebas also argues that the plans would be damaging to the big clubs and organizers of these proposed 'superleagues'.
+Tebas argues that, in his view, such plans could risk reducing fan engagement and club revenues over time.

 The current superleague debate has been ongoing in the football industry since 2019.
-In May of the same year, all the national leagues in Europe met in Madrid, at an event coordinated by LaLiga, to express their disapproval of any such plans.
+In May of the same year, all of the national leagues in Europe met in Madrid, at an event coordinated by La Liga, to express their disapproval of any such plans.

-Tebas has also been a vocal critic of what he deems "financial doping" within football.
-He has stated that state-run football clubs are a "danger" to the sport.
+Tebas has been an outspoken opponent of state-backed football club funding, often referring to it as 'financial doping'.
+He has stated that state-run football clubs, such as Manchester City and Paris Saint-Germain, are a "danger" to the sport.

+On 21 May 2023, Real Madrid striker Vinicius Jr stated that Spain was seen as "a nation of racists" in Brazil after being racially abused by Valencia fans earlier that day.
+Tebas responded by claiming that Vinicius did not turn up for meetings to discuss what La Liga "can do in cases of racism", adding: "Before you criticise and slander La Liga, you need to inform yourself properly."